Abuse: To physically or mentally harm, harass, intimidate, or interfere with the personal liberty of another.

 Examples of Sexual Exploitation include but are not limited to prostituting another person; non-consensual sexually-oriented photographing of another person; video or audio taping of sexual activity without the participant(s)’s consent; going beyond the boundaries of consent, such as allowing others to observe sexual activity without the consent of a partner; engaging in voyeurism; and inducing incapacitation with the result of inflicting sexual misconduct on another person or with the result of creating opportunity for a third party to inflict sexual misconduct on another person.

-Sexual Harassment: Sexual harassment is unwelcome conduct of a sexual nature.
-Sexual nature can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
-Sexual ha
+Sexual Harassment: Sexual Harassment refers to unwelcome conduct of a sexual nature; and includes Sexual Assault under Title IX.
+Sexual nature can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature (expressive behavior).

 Sexual harassment is considered prohibited conduct as stated in the Student Code of Community Standards and UNC Asheville’s Sexual Harassment Policy.
 Depending upon the nature and severity of the harassment, it may also qualify as sexual misconduct.
 Please note: Title IX requires institutions to respond to both sexual violence and sexual harassment.
 Sexual harassment is also a violation of University Policy.